Deliver “Delight and Passion” to people

 ISETAN MIRROR MAKE & COSMETICS Terrace Mall Shonan

-[Project Description] This project is to open a new Isetan Mirror store in conjunction with the renewal of Terrace Mall Shonan.
-Unlike previous store locations, this store will be located in a mall SC, and the target demographic will be wider, so we have created an experiential space and incorporated interactive elements.
-[Customer Issues/Requests] The issues raised were how to attract new customers by making them aware of the store, and how to ensure that they are satisfied after purchasing and will return in the future.
-[Solution] To deal with the flow of people from Tsujido Station, we displayed the brand's logo sign and mirror in the window next to the mall entrance.
-In addition, the layout of the store has been designed with good visibility and easy for first-time customers to enter, with the fixtures and traffic flow being well-thought-out.
-A symbolic corner with curtains has been developed in the center of the store, where customers can receive counseling at their leisure.
-[Customer Feedback] This area is adjacent to the main entrance of the facility, and attracting customers directly leads to sales.
-Through various efforts, we have been able to recognize the store among customers who come to the facility from Tsujido Station, and many customers have entered the store and made purchases. <Our project members> [Project management] Yukinori Hashida [design, layout] Yuko Aida [construction] Koichiro Matsukawa
+[Project Description] This project involves opening a new Isetan Mirror store in conjunction with the renewal of Terrace Mall Shonan.
+Unlike previous store locations, this store is located in a shopping mall, and the target audience is broader.
+Therefore, an experiential space and interactive elements were incorporated.
+[Client's Challenges/Requests] The challenges were how to attract new customers who would recognize the store, and how to ensure they were satisfied after their purchase and would become repeat customers.
+[Solution] To accommodate the flow of people from Tsujido Station, a logo sign and mirrors symbolizing the brand were displayed in the window next to the mall entrance.
+Inside the store, the layout of fixtures and traffic flow were carefully designed to provide good visibility and make it easy for first-time customers to enter.
+A symbolic corner with curtains was set up in the center of the store where customers can receive counseling at their leisure.
+[Client's Feedback] This section is adjacent to the main entrance of the facility, making it a section where attracting customers directly impacts sales.
+Through various efforts, we have been able to raise awareness among customers visiting the facility from Tsujido Station, and many customers have entered the store and made purchases. <Our Project Members> [Project Management] Yukinori Hashida [design, layout] Yuko Aida [construction] Koichiro Matsukawa

 #Urban & Retail